japila-books/apache-spark-internals/docs/scheduler/TaskScheduler.md

 Kills a task (attempt)

-Used when DAGScheduler is requested to xref:scheduler:DAGScheduler.adoc#killTaskAttempt[kill a task]
+Used when DAGScheduler is requested to scheduler:DAGScheduler.md#killTaskAttempt[kill a task]

 == [[workerRemoved]] workerRemoved Notification